The December Traffic Bump: How to Prep Your Blog This Year

 - Look at their domain and the general authority of their site on the topic.
 Do they have a domain that’s more closely aligned with the topic than you?
 More blog posts/pages about the same topic?
 Consider how you can add more content/posts to support your existing top posts.

-☑️ SEO To-Do: Using posts ranking higher than you for primary keywords, improve your titles and add sections/new posts to help improve your expertise and authority in top posts.
+☑️ To-Do: Using posts ranking higher than you for primary keywords, improve your titles and add sections/new posts to help improve your expertise and authority in top posts.

 4. Add/Optimize Affiliates in Your Top Posts